planet-code/release-tag-action/README.md

-# Release Tag After Merge Action
+# Release And Tag After Merge Action

 This Github Action tags and releases after a pull request is merged.